Breeding for better root systems: a new strategy to improve water and nutrient use efficiency

 - have studied recent successful examples of root breeding

 The course is dedicated for the Master 2 "Biotechnologie des Plantes Tropicales " of the University de Montpellier.
+Next session will take place in October 2018 (Programme of 2017)

 It is organized by research units DIADE (teams RICE and CERES), Pascal Gantet, Soazig Guyomar'ch, Laurent Laplaze and Mikaël Lucas, AGAP (team M2P2), Christophe Pradal, and BPMP (team Aquaporins), Alexandre Grondin and Philippe Nacry.